-When using an S2A module's current loop outputs, 0 to 20 mA or 4 to 20 mA, the maximum permissible total loop resistance depends on the power supply voltage, as shown in Figure 5 below.
-When the module is powered by the recommended 24 Volt DC supply, the maximum loop resistance is 850 Ohms.
+When using an S2A module's current loop outputs for 0 to 20 mA or 4 to 20 mA, the maximum permissible total loop resistance depends on the power supply voltage, as shown in Figure 5 below.
+When the module is powered by the recommended 24-Volt DC supply, the maximum loop resistance is 850 Ohms.
+Important: The S2A can only output loop current if the module output is connected to a load resistor.
+Failure to connect a loop load will result in the E and S LEDs flashing and error code 2048.
 Typical loop load resistors are 250 or 500 Ohms, so the S2A module has adequate capacity for working with long connecting lines.
-Because the S2A's current output is a 3-wire sourcing signal, it should not be connected into a 2-wire loop-powered system.
+Because an S2A's current output is 3-wire sourcing, it should never be connected into a 2-wire loop-powered system.

-Figure 5 Maximum Loop Resistance vs. Supply Voltage
+Figure 5 Maximum Loop Resistance vs. Loop Supply Voltage